MuratEksioglu/murateksioglu2.github.io/README.md

 To edit the mailing list:

-1) Create your own Google Sheets mailing list by following the tutorial by David McCoy: https://medium.com/@dmccoy/how-to-submit-an-html-form-to-google-sheets-without-google-forms-b833952cc175
+1) Create your own Google Sheets mailing list by following the tutorial by Murat Ekşioğlu: https://medium.com/@murateksioglu
 2) Replace your newly created google sheets link via "url" in mailingList.js
 3) Substitute your call-to-action and tagline in the index.html